xamarin/xamarin-macios/docs/code-sharing-with-user-frameworks.md

 framework for all the assemblies in the SDK, and this framework is shared between extensions and the main app.
-This significantly reduces total code size of the app (and the build time, since every assembly is only AOT-compiled once).
+This significantly reduces total code size of the app (and the build time, since every assembly is only AOT-compiled once per architecture).

-Additionally, when code sharing is enabled, Xamarin.iOS will also AOT-compile every assembly (not only SDK assemblies) only once, which greatly speeds up compilation time.
+Additionally, when code sharing is enabled, Xamarin.iOS will also AOT-compile every assembly (not only SDK assemblies) only once (per architecture), which greatly speeds up compilation time.

 It's also possible to manually specify the assembly build target, by passing --assembly-build-target to mtouch: